inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 - `worker.rb` - This is the main file for Inferno's test runner process.

 ## Test Organization
-Inferno Test Kits are organized like ruby gems to enable them to be easily distributed.
+Inferno Test Kits are organized like Ruby gems to enable them to be easily distributed.
 - Tests must live in the `lib` folder.
 - The `lib` folder should contain only one file, which is the main entrypoint